vskogstad/100_days_of_gpu/README.md

 Day 40: Not written a lot of code today, but did an hour of kernel study group, then chatting with LLM to set up a template for running CUDA code from pytorch/CuTe templates provided for the NVFP4 challenge.
 Almost all of the code for today is LLM-written, so maybe this is my first day with no kernels?
 Learned about load_inline.

 Day 41: More attempts at getting inline CUDA to work.
 Not compiling yet.

+Day 42: Some more work on getting inline CUDA up and running.
+Did a FP16 Batched Matmul leetGPU kernel.